Russification of Ukraine: 1970s to early 1980s

 In the course of the 1970s and 1980s, Russification gathered speed in Ukraine.
 This led not only to a dramatic increase in the use of Russian at work and educational institutions in large urban centres but also to a decline of national consciousness among Ukrainians as measured by identity with a mother tongue.
 The number of ethnic Ukrainians who gave Russian as their mother tongue increased from 6% in 1959 to 10% in 1979 and 16% in 1989.
+The proportion of children being taught in Ukrainian in schools of the Ukrainian SSR decreased from 60,4% in 1970-1971 to 57,8% in 1976-1977, meanwhile the percentage of pupils receiving education in Russian grew from 38,8% to 41,3% during the same period.
+As of 1974, 51 out of 54 schools in Voroshylovhrad (Luhansk), 80 out of 99 in Zaporizhzhia, 139 out of 144 in Kharkiv and 106 out of 222 in Kyiv had Russian as the language of instruction.
+In cities like Zhdanov, Makiivka and Rubizhne all schools taught in Russian language.

 By the 1970s, only a small minority of Russians, between 2 and 8 percent, insisted on endogamous marriages.
 However, those that told the pollsters they were willing to marry outside their ethnic group expected marriage to entail the linguistic and cultural Russification of their non-Russian spouse, not the other way around.

 Due to the regime turning the Russians into the "most Soviet nation" they had to give up many elements of their pre-revolutionary identity such as monarchism and religion.
 The recovery and preservation of non-Soviet Russian identity was championed by Aleksandr Solzhenitsyn and other Russian authors who wrote "village prose" and idealised the Russian village.
 As the development of Russian identity had been interrupted by the Soviet Union, the new Russian nationalist thinkers reverted to and defined Russian nationalism in the spirit of Russian imperial nationhood, not limited to Russians but also Ukrainians.
 However, Russian nationalists felt more confident given the spread of the Russian language during the Soviet Union.

 In officially sanctioned texts, references to the population of Kyivan Rus as Russians, or old Russians, were commonplace while Ukrainian territories were often referred to as southern or western Russian lands.
 The lack of distinct terms in the Russian language to differentiate between Russians and the Rus' or Ruthenian people disguised reversions to imperial discourse.
-Vladimir Osipov's journal Veche published in the early 1970s in print runs of fifty to one hundred copies, proposed their authors believed in the "unity of Eastern Slavs" whom he simply called Russians.
+Vladimir Osipov's journal Veche published in the early 1970s in print runs of fifty to one hundred copies, professed their authors' belief in the "unity of Eastern Slavs" whom he simply called Russians.